WOW! We are just about three weeks away from Christmas!

 6. Come join us at Watermark for Christmas Eve services.

-Check out these links for all the details for Christmas Eve in Dallas, Fort Worth, and Plano.
+Check out this link for all the details for Christmas Eve in Dallas, Fort Worth, Frisco and Plano.
 If you live out of town, you can stream a service online.
 Visit our homepage for more info and make sure you know all the deets for Christmas Eve.
 Invite your friends and family!

 7. Take some time to simply... relax!